 Arbitration tends to be a beneficial dispute resolution method for divorce disputes between parties that are unlikely to effectively mediate or who do not wish to be subjected to the higher expense and time commitment that going to trial will likely involve.
 It’s good for people that just “want it done, over with,” as arbitration is much faster than court litigation.
 It simply requires that the parties and the arbitrator agree on a date.

 It’s important to note that unlike mediation, divorce arbitration does not lead to a mutual agreement.
 It leads to a third-party making a decision for the disputing parties.
 One or both people may be unhappy with the decision that the arbitrator arrived at.
 This is similar to litigation, except in divorce litigation the decision can be appealed.
 In arbitration, it cannot.

 WHY I’M THE RIGHT ATTORNEY TO HELP YOU DECIDE ON THE BEST WAY TO PROCEED WITH YOUR DIVORCE

 It starts with having the right experience.
 I have extensive experience in all areas of family law, and most importantly, I have your best interest at heart.
 This helps me make guide you in making the best decision for your specific case.

 But don’t just take it from me: Click here to read testimonials from my family law clients.

 WHERE DO I PRACTICE FAMILY LAW?

-My law office is based in Livingston, NJ.
+My law office is based in Roseland, NJ.
 I serve all New Jersey Counties including Essex, Morris, Bergen, Passaic, Hudson, Sussex, Warren, Union, Middlesex, Ocean, Monmouth and any other county I am needed.